IBM/asoc-devops-tooling/travis-appscan-automation/README.md

 #### If you don't already have an application on the AppScan site
 1. In the .travis.yml file, BEFORE "make run-scan" in the script section, add: - make create-app
 2. Make sure to change the app name to what you want to name it in the Configfile (see above).
-#### If you're not doing open source scanning
+#### If you also want to do static analysis scanning rather than just open-source scanning
-1. Remove the -oso flag from the Makefile on [this line](https://github.ibm.com/IBMPrivateCloud/icp-cert-manager-test-automation/blob/master/Makefile#L27).
+1. Remove `flag="-oso"` where it says `make generate-irx` from the .travis.yml file.
 ## Files Overview
 #### .travis.yml
 The file used to conduct a Travis build.
 It calls make scripts from the Makefile in this folder to run the scripts needed to create the scan.